Kinetics of thermal Mott transitions in the Hubbard model: Nucleation and growth

 We next consider the time dependence of the total number of nuclei, which is related to the distribution function via the integral $\mathcal{N}_c(t) = \int_0^\infty n(s, t) \, ds$.
 Fig.~\ref{fig:Nc}~shows the numerically computed $\mathcal{N}_c$ versus time for varying depths of the temperature quench $\Delta T = T_f - T_i$.
 Here we only show the early stages of the nucleation, in which two distinct kinetic behaviors can be seen from the figure: (i)~the incubation period with negligible number of clusters, and (ii) the constant nucleation regime in which the total number of nuclei increases linearly with time.
 To understand these behaviors, we briefly discuss the classical nucleation theory first developed by Becker and D\"oring~\cite{becker35}, Zedolvich~\cite{zeldovich43}, and Frenkel~\cite{frenkel46}.
 The distribution function $n(s, t)$ is governed by the Fokker-Planck equation~\cite{gunton83}

-where $J$ is the flux of nuclei in the cluster-size space, with its definition given in the second equality, and $R = R(s)$ is the diffusion coefficient.
-This theory essentially describes the random work of the nuclei in the cluster-size space.
-The flux can also be expressed as $J = -R \,\partial n / \partial s + A n$, where $A$ plays the role of the drift velocity.
-The coefficient $A$ is related to $R$ by the Einstein relation which originates from the condition that $J = 0$ for the equilibrium distribution $n(s, t) = n_0(s)$, leading to the flux expression in Eq.~(\ref{eq:FK}).
+where $J$ is the flux of nuclei in the cluster-size space, with its definition given in the second equality, and $R = R(s)$ is a size-dependent diffusion coefficient.
+This theory can be viewed as describing a random-walk process where the ``position" of the walker corresponds to the cluster-size $s$.
+The expression for the flux $J$ in Eq.~(\ref{eq:FK}) can be understood as follows.
+In general, there are two contributions to the flux: $J = -R \,\partial n / \partial s + A n$, where the first term describes diffusion process, while the second term represents particle drift.
+The drift-velocity coefficient $A$ is related to $R$ by the Einstein relation which originates from the condition that the flux vanishes for the equilibrium distribution $n(s, t) = n_0(s)$.
+Substituting $n_0(s)$ into the equation $J = 0$ gives $A n_0 = R\, d n_0 / ds$, which after some algebra corresponds to the flux expression in Eq.~(\ref{eq:FK}).